Akshaya2312/k8/readme.md

-## Vue Events Bulletin Board
+## Kubernetes

-This is the code for the Vue.js [tutorial on Scotch.io](https://scotch.io/tutorials/build-a-single-page-time-tracking-app-with-vue-js-introduction).
-In the tutorial we build a events bulletin board application and cover the basics of [Vue](http://vuejs.org/).
+Using existing Vue project to build docke image deploy in kubernetes and host in aws

 ## Installation